JinL-Zhang/2024_Winter_Machine_Learning/README.md

 # 2024_Winter_Machine_Learning
-The machine learning projects and assignments completed in 2024 Winter.
+This repo contains machine learning projects and assignments completed in 2024 Winter.

   1.